cmwfx/Cafe-Management-electron/SUPABASE_SETUP.md

 ## Authentication Setup

-The Cafe Management System uses Supabase Authentication with email/password:
+The Gaming Cafe Management System uses Supabase Authentication with email/password:

 1. In the Supabase dashboard, go to Authentication → Settings
 2. Ensure Email Auth is enabled